-A very simple shoulder stretch is to reach the arms up with fingers clasped.
+A very simple arm stretch is to reach the arms up with fingers clasped.
 Lift the sides of the ribs and shoulders and straighten the elbows.
 You can focus on pushing the palms up to the ceiling.

 For a rhythmic vinyassa which deepens the stretch gradually and makes breathing easier, slowly push the hands up (lifting the shoulders and the sides of the ribs) and the slowly relax.

 Because the hand position is asymmetrical you can switch the interlace of your fingers each time you relax your arms.